Frequently Asked Questions

 How do I adopt a dog?

-A non-refundable $2,000 USD deposit will hold a dog for you either until it is 7 weeks old or a special pickup date we agree to.
-Waiting past 8 weeks could raise the total price of the dog because we would be dog-sitting and potty training the dog for you.
+A non-refundable 20% deposit will hold a dog for you either until it is 7 weeks old or a special pickup date we agree to.
+Waiting past 8 weeks could raise the total price of the dog because we would be dog-sitting for you.
+We will give you a notarized receipt with your deposit.
+If for any reason a dog becomes unavailable, of course we will refund your deposit.

-The dog must be DNA tested through Embark, which we will handle entirely on the day you adopt the dog.
+The dog may be DNA tested through Embark for an additional $100, which is our price at bulk discount.
 This tests for parentage, breed, and genetic diseases, which we have already confirmed through Blake, Flavor and Drake's first puppy ever.
 More than anything, the DNA test will permanently confirm the dog is yours.

-You will receive a written contract proving the sale of the dog identified by the Embark DNA codes.
+You will receive a written contract proving your adoption of the dog identified by the Embark DNA codes.
 The sale will be permanent and you will legally be the owner.

 How do I prove the dog is pure?

-When adopting, you will be added on the Embark site as a "shared owner".
+If you do the DNA test with us, you will be added on the Embark site as a "shared owner".
 We will fill out everything, even the DNA records online, when you adopt.
+You could buy your own DNA test, which should prove the family relation.

 Are the puppies vaxed or chipped?